lisa-sgs/argparse-schemas/README.md

 Transform between [`argparse`](https://docs.python.org/3/library/argparse) parser specifications and JSON schemas.

-This is useful for documenting interface specifications.
+This is useful for documenting interface specifications and generating parsers from such specifications.